 Elderly cats with mobility issues, arthritis, declawed nails, and other aging-related problems may not work well with tall and challenging cat trees.

-Considering the size of your cat against the cat tree is essential, too, since hidey-hole and cubes may not accommodate your chubby cat.
+Considering the size of your cat against the cat tree is essential.
+A small hidey-hole and tiny cubes may not accommodate a chubby cat.

-Find one with enough room for your cat to stretch, jump around, and chill whenever he/she wants to.
+Find one with enough room for your cat to stretch, jump around, and chill whenever they want to.

 Your cat’s behavior will determine if a particular cat tree is ideal or not.